krfong916/fullcourtpressed/leet/leet-notes.md

 - must work with native types in order to reverse integer
 - think modulo, deriving tens place, accounting for overflow

+21. Merge Two Sorted Lists

+- **Merge Sort Variant**
+- Can you solve in one pass?
+- Use the finger-weave technique for list one and two

 23. Merge K Sorted Lists

 - **Min-Heap or Finger-Weave**